e2ard08/mtc-backend-prod/README.md

-# mtc-backend-prod
+# This prod python repository is for backend developers.
-pythonCode for MTC
+The infra was last modified by: Edward Delgado